Kjmax5/WHSTechNotes/journal.md

   # September 30, 2024

   The App i use the most is instagram and technolgy is involved because instagram is a website and a network not only can you log in on your phone but you can log in on computer

+# october 7  2024

+Laywer
+to study and know your information being able to look up certain things a education that makes you stand out like hardvard debate and law internships i dont know

+# october 10,  2024